chapmanjacobd/journal/fun/quotes.long.md

 > There is something fundamentally immoral to presenting a narrative that people build their entire lives upon.
 They decide what to do with their education, how much money to give, who to marry, when to marry, how many kids to have, what professions to pursue.
 There’s this massive amount of decisions that you make—in a finite life.
 And to base that life on a narrative—when not only the narrative isn’t what it claims to be, but when the leaders know that the narrative isn’t what it claims to be, and intentionally, for as long as they could, withheld the information that would allow people to make an informed decision about how they spend their finite time and resources—is profoundly immoral.
 >
 > John Dehlin (2017, Mormon Stories podcast episode 811)

+> If you hold a gun and I hold a gun, we can talk about the law.
+>
+> If you hold a knife and I hold a knife, we can talk about rules.
+>
+> If you come empty-handed and I come empty-handed, we can talk about reason.
+>
+> But if you have a gun and I only have a knife, then the truth lies in your hands.
+>
+> If you have a gun and I have nothing, what you hold isn't just a weapon, it's my life.
+>
+> The concepts of laws, rules, and morality only hold meaning when they are based on equality.
+>
+> The harsh truth of this world is that when money speaks, truth goes silent.
+>
+> And when power speaks, even money takes three steps back.
+>
+> Those who create the rules are often the first to break them.
+Rules are chains for the weak, tools for the strong.
+>
+> In this world, anything good must be fought for.
+>
+> The masters of the game are fiercely competing for resources while only the weak sit idly, waiting to be given a share.
+>
+> The Godfather II (1974)